 As uncomfortable as it can be, we have to talk with our kids about racism.
 Our silence is doing nothing.
 Teaching them nothing.
 Or worse, it’s teaching them that our silence is covering something shameful, something uncomfortable, something that we just don’t talk about.
 Silence teaches them that what’s happening in the world is okay.

 Understandably, we fear that talking about the differences between people will draw attention to those differences.
 But kids notice these things whether we point them out or not.
-Having an open line of communication will allow them to ask questions, share their feelings, and hopefully, grow into an understanding, kind person.
+Having an open line of communication will allow them to ask questions, share their feelings, and hopefully, grow into understanding, kind people.

 At the same time, it’s okay to not know how to broach a subject like this.
 It’s understandable if you don’t know exactly what to say, but it’s imperative to start the conversation.
 First and foremost, educate yourself about how to address racial bias and the best way to talk to your kids.